“Sharing the holiday with other people, and feeling that you’re giving of yourself, gets you past all the commercialism.”—Caroline Kennedy

-The Zeiss 50mm f/1.4 Planar T* is designed for medium and longer distances and provides high-performance capture even when wide open and improves as the lens is stopped down.
-The lens construction controls flare and ghosting artifacts, resulting in a brilliant image with excellent contrast and natural color rendition.
+The Zeiss 50mm f/1.4 Planar T* for Canon EOS is designed for medium and longer distances and provides high-performance capture even when shot wide open and even improves as the lens is stopped down.
+Lens construction controls flare and ghosting artifacts, resulting in a brilliant image with excellent contrast and natural color rendition.

 This bright and compact lens has a precise manual focusing mechanism and that same “large rotation angle for precise control” feature of the Zeiss 85mm but here feels more natural and there’s less focusing action required.
 This will be a big plus for those readers who grew up using autofocus cameras and may never have focused a camera.
 Don’t be afraid.
 It’s not only easy but gets you closer to the subject by making the process more interactive.